Are you fed up with mundane hotel rooms?

 If you crave a country kitchen, here it is… and every single kitchen appliance you could think of is here too!

 You can even wind the hob and sink up and down to suit your height.

 In the living area, there is a cleverly hidden double bed.
 The bed is ideal for carers, larger families or if the disabled person needs the specialist bed all to themselves.
-Also, there is a small toilet and sink right next to the bed which means there’s no need to disturb the person in the main bedroom.
+Also, there is a small toilet and sink next to the bed, so there’s no need to disturb the person in the main bedroom.

 And a low-level wardrobe …